QR code in python is easy to read and generate. We’ll show you how to create and read a simple and complex QR code in this lesson.

 What exactly is a QR code?

 QR codes are pixelated two-dimensional barcodes that can be scanned by machines and used to store a variety of information.
-In a QR code, the letters QR stand for Quick Response.
+In a QR code, the letter QR stands for Quick Response.

 The QR code was invented in 1994 by Masahiro Hara of Denso Wave, a Japanese automobile manufacturer, to track the movement of car parts.